ifsnop/mysqldump-php/README.md

 ## Credits

+After more than 8 years, there is barely anything left from the original source code, but:

 Originally based on James Elliott's script from 2009. http://code.google.com/p/db-mysqldump/

 Adapted and extended by Michael J. Calkins. https://github.com/clouddueling

-Currently maintained and developed by Diego Torres. https://github.com/ifsnop
+Currently maintained and improved by Diego Torres. https://github.com/ifsnop